Terrelle/MyClosetIQ/README.md

 # MyClosetIQ
-A tool that predicts clothing size to make
+A tool that uses body measurements to predict your size